Kaatera

 Kaatera is a 2023 Indian Kannada-language action drama film co-written and directed by Tharun Sudhir and produced by Rockline Venkatesh.
 The film is inspired by a real-life incident at a village in Karnataka in the 1970s.
-The film stars Darshan as the titular character alongside Aradhana Ram (in her debut), Jagapathi Babu, Kumar Govind, Vinod Kumar Alwa, and Shruti.
+The film stars Darshan as the titular character alongside Aradhana Ram (in her debut), Jagapathi Babu, Kumar Govind, Vinod Kumar Alwa, Shruti, and Vaijanath Biradar.
 The music was composed by V. Harikrishna, while the cinematography and editing were handled by Sudhakar.
 S. Raj and K. M. Prakash.

 Principal photography began on 5 August 2022 and the shooting was done in various locations of Bangalore and Hyderabad.

 Kaatera was released on 29 December 2023 and received positive reviews from critics and became the highest-grossing Kannada film of 2023 and tenth highest-grossing Kannada film of all-time.

 Plot

-1970s: Kaatera (Darshan) is a blacksmith in Bheemanahalli living with his sister Kumari, brother-in-law Mahadevanna and family.
+1970s: Kaatera is a blacksmith in Bheemanahalli living with his sister Kumari, brother-in-law Mahadevanna and family.
 Kaatera has to tackle multiple challenges to implement Land Reforms Act in order for the farmers to escape from the feudal landlords Devaraya and Kaalegowda as they are torturing the farmers to gain tax.

 Prabhavathi, the daughter of Shanubogha, has been in love with Kaatera since childhood.
-Despite reluctance due to caste discrimination, Kaatera accepts her love and Prabhavathi leaves with Kaatera against her parents' wishes.
-Just before the marriage, Kaatera learns that Devaraya has sent 108 skilled combatants to destroy him and his village.
+Despite reluctance due to caste discrimination, Kaatera accepts her love and Prabhavathi leaves with Kaatera, from her arranged wedding, against her parents' wishes.
+Just before the marriage, Kaatera learns that Devaraya has sent 108 skilled combatants to kill him and destroy his village.
 Kaatera kills the combatants and returns home only to find Prabhavathi killed.
 An enraged Kaatera kills Devaraya for Prabhavathi's death and is imprisoned.

 1989: The forensic team finds the skeletons and Reena D'Souza, the forensic officer, tells the police to begin the investigation.
 Reena learns from a police officer, who was among the combatants, about Kaatera's past and closes the case as natural death due to Kaatera's good nature.

 Meanwhile, Mahadevanna and the villagers manage to get Kaatera released on parole.
 Kaatera attends the festival and meets Prabhavathi's brother Paddu.
 Kaatera reveals Paddu's involvement in Prabhavathi's death.
 Paddu reveals that he killed Prabhavathi as he was enraged about her marriage to Kaatera.
 Kaatera kills Paddu, thus avenging Prabhavathi's death.
 Kaatera urges the villagers to respect each other and eradicate caste discrimination.
 Kaatera pays respect to Prabhavathi and returns to prison, hoping that the villagers will change.